Shai-Koffman/Koffman_Finances/README.md

 # Leumi_financial_analysis
 To prepare the data for analysis, follow these steps:

-1. **Collect Raw Data**: Get the files from the bank and MAX, Clean the Visa and Bank files from the header and footer(in all sheets), Only leave the table. (in the bank dont leave the header line and also switch sides.)
+1. **Collect Raw Data**: Get the files from the bank  MAX and Isracard, Clean the Visa and Bank files from the header and footer(in all sheets, isracard only the footer), Only leave the table. (in the bank dont leave the header line and also switch sides.), Remember that Isracard is per month.

 2. **Feed the data**: Feed the data, Make sure to add unknown categories to the categories file (from the unknown_companies.txt)